Eric-Carlton/angular-name-that-song/README.md

 ![Create Playlist Page](screenshots/create-playlist-page.png?raw=true)

-Provide a seed artist in the text input and click "Create Playlist" to query Spotify for recommendations based on that artist.
+Provide up to 5 seed artists in the text input.
+Separate each artist with a comma.
+Click "Create Playlist" to query Spotify for recommendations based on that artist(s).

 You can remove individual songs by clicking the "Remove" button in the same row as the song's name.

-You can generate an entirely new playlist by providing a different artist and clicking "Create Playlist" again.
+You can generate an entirely new playlist by providing a different set of artists and clicking "Create Playlist" again.

 When you are happy with your playlist, click "Continue with this Playlist" to move on to the game screen.